AdaptiveSCA/Revisit_Computation_Analysis/README.md

 | ISA    | 1000   | 1000   | 1000   | 1000   | 1000   | 1000   | 1000   |
 | ADCA   | 1000   | 1000   | 1000   | 1000   | 1000   | 1000   | 3      |

 2. The following table depicts the ***more precisely*** computed time complexity of ADCA.
-The time complexity is computed by $N\times p\times T\times k$, where $p$ is the number of the degree-$d$ closure.
+The time complexity is computed by $N\times p\times T\times k$, where $p$ is the number of the degree $d$ closure.
 Thus, the time complexity of ADCA is related to the degree value.

 | Degree | Complexity |
 | :----: | :----:     |